 - 2 Tbsp freshly grated key lime zest

 - 2 1/3 cup all-purpose flour

 - 2 cups white chocolate chips

-- In the bowl of a stand mixer, cream together the butter, sugar, lime juice, and vanilla.
+- To make the cookie dough: In the bowl of a stand mixer, cream together the butter, sugar, lime extract (or lime juice) and vanilla.
 Cream for 2 minutes until fluffy and pale yellow in color.